natalieagus/50005/docs/Programming Assignment/pa1/06-submission.md

    - **Description**: Allow users to create profiles that save their preferences and settings.
    - **Task**: Develop a system where users can save their interface customizations, preferred languages, and frequently used commands, ensuring a personalized and inclusive experience every time they use the shell.

-{:.important}
+{:.important-title}
+> Don't forget!
+>
-Write a README explaining how your implementation considers both sustainability and inclusivity, detailing the specific features and design choices made to address these aspects as part of your submission.
+> Write a README explaining how your implementation considers both sustainability and inclusivity, detailing the specific features and design choices made to address these aspects as part of your submission.
+Push it to your project repo.

 # Submission